Progress Reports & Parental Link Events

 Gladesmore Community School is keen for our pupils to succeed and so we track progress regularly.
 We know that families are keen to support the school and that parents / carers value regular feedback on their child's engagement, commitment and progress.
 We therefore feedback to parents/carers frequently so that they can celebrate successes and offer support when challenges occur.

-Every half-term, each pupil will receive a progress check.
+Pupils receive regular reports.
 This is a summary of their performance in all their subjects.
-There are three elements to the Progress Check.

 Progress - Teachers will inform parents/carers of progress in each subject.
 There are three different judgements (we call them Progress Indicators): Strong, Standard and Concern.

 Commitment - Teachers are asked to feedback on commitment to learning.
-For each aspect of commitment, teachers will give a grade from 5 (excellent) to 1 (Serious cause for concern):
+For each aspect of commitment, teachers will give a grade from 4 (excellent) to 1 (serious cause for concern):